 Part of the process to bypass the safety switch is to disconnect the battery terminals or the spark plug wire.
 For those you don’t know, unplugging the charged battery cables cut off the engine power and prevent users from being potentially electrocuted during the procedure.

-If you’re wondering what battery cables look like, we recommend checking for red and black terminals and disconnecting wires plugged into them.
+When finding battery cables, I look for terminals with red and black markings, and then disconnect the wires plugged into them.

 Step #3: Access the Seat Safety Switch on the Mower